Is my child’s eating just a phase?

 Let’s start with two popular beliefs around fussy eating:

-1 It is a ‘normal phase’ for many toddlers, for example, around 18 months toddlers naturally become more wary about eating certain foods.
-In addition toddlers are becoming more independent and may show this by refusing to eat foods they happily ate before, such as porridge.
+Take, for example, around 18 months toddlers naturally become more wary about eating certain foods.
+In addition, toddlers are becoming more independent and may show this by refusing to eat foods they happily ate before, such as porridge.

 This happens for many reasons including when we eat a limited number of foods, we often eat these foods very frequently.
-We can therefore get so tired of eating the same foods, that we want to stop eating the foods altogether.
+We can therefore get so tired of eating the same foods, that we want to stop eating these foods altogether.
 This may explain why some children refuse to eat foods that they previously liked, for example, some vegetables.

 If your child does not usually eat a healthy, balanced or varied diet and you have tried different approaches, you may wonder should you seek expert help.
-Here are some reasons to seek help:

 One simple way of determining if your child has a varied diet is to write down everything they eat for a few days.
 Then categorise each food according to the four main food groups, (carbohydrates, proteins, fruit and vegetables).
 Sometimes this can be very revealing for example, you may realise that your child’s diet is dominated by various forms of carbohydrates (such as pasta, cereal and bread) or certain textures such as dry, crunchy foods.